callstack/react-native-testing-library/website/docs/TestingEnvironment.md

 ### Tree navigation

-When navigating three using `parent` or `children` props of `ReactTestInstance` element, you will encounter both host and composite elements.
+When navigating a tree of react elements using `parent` or `children` props of a `ReactTestInstance` element, you will encounter both host and composite elements.
 You should be careful when navigating the element tree, as the tree structure for 3rd party components and change independently from your code and cause unexpected test failures.

 If you want to find a host element for given element they you might use following code: